End-to-end deep meta modelling to calibrate and optimize energy consumption and comfort: Introduction

 In this paper, we first propose to train a metamodel based on Recurrent Neural Networks (RNN).
-We propose a comparison of several approaches which illustrates that sequence to sequence models, such as RNN, can yield a significant increase in performances with respect to the alternatives previously considered in such settings.
+We propose a comparison of several approaches which illustrates that sequence to sequence models, such as RNN, can yield a significant increase in performances with respect to the alternatives previously considered in our framework.
 In addition, we propose to compare such RNN to attention-based models which are the go-to architectures in other fields to predict sequences with complex dependencies.
-This study allows to introduce a new metamodel, outperforming standard alternatives used in building optimization.
-This metamodel, which depends on a few physical parameters, is then calibrated using the CMA-ES optimization procedure and real data to provide accurate predictions for various types of buildings.
+Our metamodel, which depends on a few physical parameters, is then calibrated using real data to provide accurate predictions for various buildings.
 Two real buildings were used to illustrate the flexibility of this approach.
-The final step of our end-to-end methodology consists in optimizing energy loads, while maintaining a given level of comfort.
+The final step of our end-to-end methodology consists in optimizing energy consumptions, while maintaining a given level of comfort.
 This multi-criteria optimization problem requires determining an optimal compromise between consumption and comfort, as improving one objective results in degrading the other.
 This optimization is achieved through an iterative algorithm, justifying our choice of replacing simulators with a faster surrogate model.
 Following this methodology, we were able to train and calibrate our metamodel and to reduce the hourly consumption of two buildings by 5\% and 10\%.